JohannesWiesner/workshop_cimh/workshop/welcome/questionnaires.md

 # Questionnaires
 Since this our first workshop, we got a lot to learn from you!
-We kindly ask you to fill out the pre- and post-workshop Questionnaires
+We kindly ask you to fill out the pre- and post-workshop questionnaires.
+Here's the link to the [pre-workshop questionnaire](https://redcap2.zi-mannheim.de/surveys/?s=YRKX4N348YDKEPR8).
+After the workshop is over we kindly ask you to also fill out the [post-workshop questionnaire](https://redcap2.zi-mannheim.de/surveys/?s=D8X7LTW3KKHRENRJ) so that we know what can be improved!

-# Pre-Workshop Questionnaire

-Please fill out this [questionnaire](https://redcap2.zi-mannheim.de/surveys/?s=A9H78YAW7NT797LF)

-# Post-Workshop Questionnaire

-Please fill out the POST-WORKSHOP Questionnaire (PUT LINK HERE!!!!!!!!!!)

 # Open Science Questionnaire